Take it or leave it…

 So we have to deal with it.

-Let’s see all the tips and best practices around sales navigator search filters and how Evaboot can help you with that
+Let’s see 5 best practices around Sales Navigator search filters and how Evaboot can help you with that:

 The LinkedIn Sales Navigator keyword search will look into the entire profile of your prospect.

-You see that using this filter can bring a lot of irrelevant leads in your search results so you need to use it with caution.
+You can see that using this filter can bring a lot of irrelevant leads to your search results, so you need to use it cautiously.

 What Evaboot does to fix this